dhellmann/pymotw/PyMOTW/BaseHTTPServer/index.rst

     $ python BaseHTTPServer_GET.py
     Starting server, use <Ctrl-C> to stop

-And in a separate terminal, use curl to access it:
+In a separate terminal, use :command:`curl` to access it:

 ::